-Headliner is an app dedicated to generating audiograms.
+The Headliner podcast app dedicated to generating audiograms.
 And they make it super easy.
 Users can upload audio and video files to the platform, then add captions, gifs, and animation to create a unique video to share across your social accounts.

 The platform has a simple interface with a drag-and-drop editor so there’s no previous video experience required here.
 The editor helps you add gifs, images, text animations, and more to the video so users aren’t just staring at words on a screen.
 Headliner also offers multiple export sizes so every video is the right size for each social media channel.

-The best part is Headliner lets you get started for free.
+The best part is that the Headliner podcast app lets you get started for free.
 Create 10 videos a month to share across any social channel.

 Why Should I Promote My Podcast With Videos?

-Vieos may not be the first thing that comes to mind when thinking about how to promtoe a podcast.
+Videos may not be the first thing that comes to mind when thinking about how to promote a podcast.
 But marketing your show on social media is an important part to building an audience.
 As each platform has transformed, its changed which types of content performs best.